CS222-UIUC/course-project-group-73/README.md

 - Now, you can put in .wav files into the website and receive the genre.

 # Technologies:
-- Front-end: React, JavaScript, HTML/CSS, DaisyUI.
+- Front-End: React, JavaScript, HTML/CSS, DaisyUI.
-- Back-end: Flask, Python, TensorFlow/Keras, NumPy, Librosa.
+- Back-End: Flask, Python, TensorFlow/Keras, NumPy, Librosa.